mapbox/mapbox-gl-whaam-style/README.md

 From your Mapbox Studio [Styles page](https://www.mapbox.com/studio/styles/), click **New Style** button then select **Upload a style** tab.
 Select this `.json` file and click **Create**.
 Next, upload each `.svg` patterns from the **_assets** folder.
 Select texture layers in **backgrounds** and **vintage** folders and click Pattern to upload `.svg` files to your project.

 Use the newly created map style's `style URL` to add to your projects.
 Read more on how to [Create and manage map styles](https://www.mapbox.com/help/getting-started-mapbox-studio-1/#create-a-new-style) in Mapbox /help page.

+### Custom font

+[Knewave](https://github.com/theleagueof/knewave) is the custom font used in this map.
+It's included in the `_assets`.
+Read about [how to add custom fonts in Mapbox Studio](https://www.mapbox.com/help/add-custom-fonts/).